daemon-001/Document-Translator-Flask-WebAPP/README.md

 This project is licensed under the MIT License.

 ---
-Made with ❤️ using Flask and AI.
+Made with ❤️ using Flask and Google AI.